nf-core/mhcquant/docs/usage.md

 ### `--affinity_threshold_subset`
 Affinity threshold (nM) used to define binders for PSM subset selection in the fdr refinement procedure (eg. 500)

-### '--resolve_neoepitopes'
-Set to 'True' or 'False' depending on whether or not neoepitopes should be reported.
-If specified as 'True', it will automatically enable '--run_prediction'.
-Neoepitopes will be resolved by determining unique peptides found in the mass spectrometry data and possible neoepitopes from the vcf file.
-By default a csv report containing all alleles and found neoepitopes is created.

 ### `--alleles`
 Specify a .tsv file containing the alleles of your probes. (line separated)